 This location is the child(ren)'s last place of residency immediately prior to the qualifying move.
+Provide the School District / City / State / Country in which the child(ren)'s move was from.
 Note that the child(ren) might have made subsequent non-qualifying moves.